 Marijuana treatment programs may use therapies or counseling to help a person build sober living skills so that they can live a more fulfilling, sober life.

-Contact Vertava Health (formerly Addiction Campuses) for more information on marijuana abuse, addiction, and treatment.
+Contact Vertava Health at 615-208-2941 for more information on marijuana abuse, addiction, and treatment.